thoka/mdtutor/docs/quiz-parsing-spec.md

 - `name="answer"` - All radio buttons in a question share the same name
 - `id="choice-1"`, `id="choice-2"`, etc. - Sequential IDs (1-based)
 - `value="1"`, `value="2"`, etc. - Sequential values (1-based)
+- `data-correct="true"` or `data-correct="false"` - Identifies correct/incorrect answers for the renderer
-- `checked` attribute - Present on the correct answer
+- **No `checked` attribute by default** - User must select an answer (quiz would be meaningless if correct answer is pre-selected)

 ### Button
 - `<input type="button" name="Submit" value="submit" />` - Submit button